Adopted: August 14, 2020*

 X. Hearing Procedures

 Notice.
-Both the Complainant and the Respondent will be notified in writing of the date and time of the hearing and the name of the Hearing Officer at least five calendar days in advance of the hearing, with the hearing to occur no fewer than ten calendar days after the parties are provided the Final Investigative Report.
+Both the Complainant and the Respondent will be notified in writing of the date and time of the hearing and the name of the Hearing Officer at least five (5) business days in advance of the hearing, with the hearing to occur no fewer than ten (10) business days after the parties are provided the Final Investigation report.
 The Hearing Officer will receive the names of the Complainant and the Respondent at the same time.

 Bias and Conflict of Interest.
 The Hearing Officer must be impartial and free from bias or conflict of interest, including bias for or against a specific Complainant or Respondent or for or against Complainants and Respondents generally.
 If the Hearing Officer has concerns that they cannot conduct a fair or unbiased review, the Hearing Officer shall report those concerns to OIE and a different Hearing Officer will be assigned.